Yes, in DESelect Segment you can do this by using Filter Sets.

 We need a list of customers with their orders excluding the customers that are males and live in Belgium or Holland, and with an order smaller than 5000 euros.

-We will use the Data Set “Customers_Orders_EmailsToExclude” and create a Filter Set named “Exclusions” to exclude the above-mentioned group of customers.
+We will use the Data Set “Customers_Orders_EmailsToExclude” and create a Filter Set named “Exclusions” to exclude the group mentioned above from customers.

 Note: Before starting with the creation of a Filter Set, please ensure that the Data Set that you will use contains all the fields that you want to include on your Filter Set.
 You can verify this by going to the Admin Panel > Data Sets.

-Take into account that this Filter Set can also be build on individual Data Extensions, but for our scenario we will create our Filter Set based on a Data Set.
+Please know that this Filter Set can also be built on individual Data Extensions, but for our scenario, we will create our Filter Set based on a Data Set and assign it the category Non-BENELUX.

 Important Note: Should you need to use another Data Set instead, it is possible to remove the current one by clicking on the Clear button.